dpw901e17/Direct3D12-Application/README.md

 ## Acknowledgements
 https://www.braynzarsoft.net/ was used as a starting off point, when creating this repository.
 Thus there may be some similarities in program structure.

+The skull model used for high-polygon testing was downloaded from https://free3d.com/3d-model/skull-human-anatomy-82445.html.